 7 - You can ask your host if they would like you to use gloves while painting.
 It might make some feel safer, while it might make others feel uncomfortable.
 This won't really make a change but it can give the impression of a cleaner practice.
 Just make sure to avoid latex gloves or powdered gloves since many can be allergic to them.

 8 - After each party clean your kit thoroughly with sanitizing wipes approved by the CDC to fight the COVID-19 virus.
 Let your paints dry out in a safe environment where they can't come in contact with the virus.
-Do not spray your paints with anything as that can affect their performance.
+Use a makeup sanitizer spray to sanitize your paints.
 As far as the CDC knows the virus won't survive for too long on the surface.
 Some suggest using UV lights, or a food dehydrator since there is a chance that heat or the UV light might be able to kill the virus, but there is no confirmation from the CDC on that.

 9 - Avoid painting around the eyes, mouth and nose.
 If you paint the lips use disposable q-tips and throw them away, far from your kit.
 If you use glitter either apply it loose with a poofer, or if you will spread it, make sure not to double dip and try using the silicone wands to apply since those can be sanitized easily between customers.